-4092 Cylinder Limitation
+Cylinder Limitation Jumper Description

-On some older BIOS', primarily those that auto-configure the disk drive, a hang may occur when the drive cylinder value exceeds 4096.
-The 4092 Cylinder Limitation jumper reduces the capacity in the Identify Drive to 4092 allowing large capacity drives to work with older BIOS'.
-A software driver is required to access the full capacity of the drive.
+On some older BIOS', primarily those that auto-configure the disk drive, a hang may occur.
+The Cylinder Limitation jumper reduces the capacity in the Identify Drive allowing large capacity drives to work with older BIOS'.
+The capacity reported when J46 is closed will be as follows: drives less than or equal to 32GB will report 2.1GB.
+Drives greater than 32GB will report 32GB.